 Pick a tux that makes you feel like you

 There’s nothing wrong with wanting to channel James Bond on your wedding day!
 Ask yourself whose style you admire, whether it’s a film character, celebrity, or a friend.
 Then, find a tux that you think you look good in.
 You may have to try a lot of tuxes or just a few before you find that perfect one.
 When you do, it should reflect you as a person and make you feel confident.
 Your wedding is about you and your soon-to-be spouse, so everything, including what you’re both wearing, should reflect both of you.

 Don’t forget about the weather and dress code

 How you feel in your tux is important, but you should also strive to complement your fiance, as well as the wedding colors or theme you’ve chosen.
 If you’re having an elegant formal wedding, a classic black tux will be more appropriate.
-If your wedding style is country rustic or beach-themed, choose a tux or suit that will fit.
+If your wedding style is country rustic or beach-themed, try picking a tux or suit that will fit that theme.
 And of course, take the weather into account.
 Find lightweight fabrics that won’t make you sweat during your outdoor summer wedding.
 For a winter wedding, keep cool in a three-piece wool tuxedo.

 Rent your tux around four to six months before the wedding

 Typically, the bride’s and bridesmaids’ dresses will have been chosen about eight months out from the wedding, leaving plenty of room for fittings and alterations.
 The same process goes for your tux, but you don’t need to leave as much wiggle room.